By: Patrick Hyland, Ph.D. and David Reeves, Ph.D.,

 Correlation, of course, does not prove causation.
 But taking into account the amount of data that was analyzed, as well as the size of the relationships that emerged, these results raise critical questions for anyone seeking to build a high-commitment work environment.

 - Is your total rewards strategy broad enough?
 Considering that all seven EVP elements were related to all five outcome measures, organizations should ensure that their employee value propositions offer a mix of financial rewards, development opportunities, support for health and wellness, and fulfilling work experiences.
 Focusing narrowly on just one element-particularly extrinsic motivators like compensation-may not be effective.
+Workers need to know that if anything happens at work, like an accident, they will be compensated for it and be able to make and follow through with first aid claims if needed.

 - Are career paths in your organization clear?
 Our results emphasize that career development is particularly important to employees.
 But based on our latest Global Talent Trends report, few organizations are focusing here.
 When we asked senior HR professionals to evaluate 16 aspects of their organization’s EVP and rank order the extent to which each was compelling and differentiated, they ranked their organization’s learning and development offerings dead last.
 Considering the looming skills gap that many organizations face as they prepare for the future of work-as well as the strong correlations we found between employees’ perceptions of career development and their motivation, satisfaction, advocacy, and commitment levels-this is a critical place for organizations to focus their time and resources.